 In the last fifty years thanks to the tireless efforts of scientist, ecologist, geographers and others; it is fully explained to and comprehended by our global society that we have caused the extinction of some species of plants and animals and the decline of many others.
-We cannot afford to add more animals/plants varieties to be added to the endangered species list.
+It can not be allowed that more animals/plants varieties to be added to the endangered species list.

 Be it on land or sea; our polluting industries have compromised many natural habitats and inevitably the species that live there.
 As a civilisation we are the responsible wardens who should care for the ‘less cerebrally developed’ thousands of species around us.